dashpay/docs/docs/user/wallets/dashcore/installation-linux.rst

 Creating your Dash Wallet
 -------------------------

 Beginning with Dash Core 19.0, a wallet will not be created for you by default.
 You will get this prompt in the Overview tab.
-To create a wallet, click the Create a new wallet button or click File -> Create Wallet.
+To create a wallet, click the **Create a new wallet** button or click **File** -> **Create Wallet**.

 <img>

 You will be prompted to create a new wallet with a custom wallet name.
 By default, your wallet will be encrypted.
 You may choose to uncheck the box and encrypt the wallet later.
 We have included instructions on how to encrypt your wallet in the following section.

 <img>

 If you do choose to encrypt now, you will be asked to enter and verify a password.

 .. figure:: img/linux/106329946.png
    :height: 150px